Skip to main content

 Travel Tips

-Transportation: Purchase an Octopus Card at any MTR station for seamless travel across buses, trains, and ferries.
+Transportation: Purchase an Octopus Card at any MTR station for smooth travel across buses, trains, and ferries.
 The efficient MTR subway system connects major attractions, while the iconic Star Ferry (HK$2.70) offers scenic harbor crossings every 6-12 minutes.

 Money: Hong Kong Dollar (HKD) is the local currency.
 Most places accept Octopus Card payments, including restaurants and shops.
 ATMs are widespread, and credit cards are widely accepted.
 Tipping 10% is customary at restaurants.